Talented South Tyneside singer hopes to become a hit in Unstoppable UK competition

 Unstoppable UK’s first round is at Darlington’s Forum Music Centre, and if successful, he will take part in round two, at the same venue on Sunday, July 7.

 At Soundwaves, he will sing alongside 13 of the North East’s other best up-and-coming music acts for a place in the national final.

-Daniel is also being supported by his sister Lorin, 16, and sponsors Field Print at Boldon Colliery.
+Daniel is also being supported by his sister Lorin, 16, and Field Print at Boldon Colliery, which is sponsoring him.